DangerCove/dangercove.com/terms.markdown

 date: 2024-04-22 0:00
 ---

-All my apps are provided as is with no support or warranty.
+My apps are provided as is with no support or warranty.
 Use at your own risk.

 All my software is copyrighted by me, Boy van Amstel.
+Sometimes as Danger Cove.

 I reserve the right to alter or amend this policy without prior notification.